-Who dies the youngest?
-It was no surprise to see creative performers such as musicians and actors at the top of this list.
+It was no surprise to see creative performers, such as musicians and actors, die at the youngest age.
 The shocker is that the median age at death for this group was as old as 77.1 years.
-I tend to recall the notoriety of performers who died young in mid-career is more easily.
-Those are the performers whose names are splashed across the media.
+(These are people famous in New York and not Hollywood.)
+I tend to recall the notoriety of performers who died young in mid-career because their names are splashed across the media.
 Actors and musicians often stop performing long before they reach their seventies.
-I tend to forget about these older performers, except when I hear that one has just died (Although I occasionally surprised to see some alive and still performing with their names emblazoned on a casino billboard in Oklahoma.)
+I tend to forget about these older performers, except when I hear that one has just died.
+Although I am occasionally surprised to see some alive and still performing with their names emblazoned on a casino billboard in Oklahoma.

-Athletes (77.4 years), and then creative people such as artists, writers and composers (78.5 years) live longer than performers, but not much.
+Athletes were the next group to go at an average of 77.4 years, then artists, writers and composers (78.5 years).
+These type of creative people lived longer than performers, but not much.
 To put this whole study in perspective you need to realize most of the obituaries in the New York Times were for men, and the average life expectancy for a male in America is 75.6 years.
 The individuals in this population were not just well known in their fields, they were wealthier and with wealth comes another set of parameters for longevity.
-However the women in this study died at an average of 78.8 years, younger than female average of 80.8.
+However, the women in this study died at an average of 78.8 years, younger than female average of 80.8.

 The next study shows how longevity seems to increase chances for fame in the very group whose life is most shortened by it–actors.
-The life span of all those ever nominated for an Academy Award in a leading or supporting role were compared to life span of those in the acting in the same movies, and born in the same eras who never achieved this distinction.
+This research showed the life span of all those ever nominated for an Academy Award in a leading or supporting role compared to life span of those in the acting in the same movies, and born in the same eras who never achieved this distinction.
 In total, the life span of 1649 performers were analyzed to show that Academy Award winners lived 3.9 years longer than the other actors.
 However, the award winners–at 79.7 years, and the non award winners–at 75.8 years, lived average life spans.
-In this case better health that led to increased longevity may have been the cause rather than result of increased fame.
 Performers with longer careers participated in more films.

 However, when the lifespan of screenwriters was examined, the reverse was true.
 Academy Award winning screenwriters lived 3.6 years less than less famous screenwriters (74.1 versus 77.7 years).
 But you may have noticed something else was reversed.
 These statistics, are based on fame in California instead of recognition in New York.